Thomas Alfred "Nutty" Fairhall (1901 - 1986)

 It was a happy twist of fate that William's second son, Samuel, who died so tragically at Maitland Hospital in 1875, was to have a great-grandson whose boxing prowess ranked him among the greats of the Australian ring.
 He is Tommy ("Nutty") Fairhall, whose ring career started at the end of World War I and continued until 1932.
 He became as popular a ring idol in New Zealand as he was in the big stadiums of eastern Australia.
 A former Welterweight champion of Australia, his bulky album of news clippings of his career provide a bright and exciting chapter in the Fairhall saga.

-Tommy (Thomas Alfred) was born at Raymond Terrace on 25 November 1901, son of John Henry Fairhall (1871-1950), a coalmining engineer and sometime farmer at Ash Island and adjacent areas.
+Tommy (Thomas Alfred) was born at Raymond Terrace on 31 December 1902, a son of John Henry Fairhall (1871-1950), a coalmining engineer and sometime farmer at Ash Island and adjacent areas.
 His father and mother (nee Lillian Adams, of Millers Forest) were married in the little church on the Windeyer estate at Tomago.
 He went to school at Tomago and grew up at Cessnock where he worked in the Aberdare Extended Coal mine.

 His Early Boxing Career